Silverbullet069/til/0-misc/security-best-practices-in-2025.md

 <!-- tl;dr ends -->

-## Thread models
+## The current conditions

+Let's dive in the THREE categories of programs: Runtime, Package Manager and Runtime Version Manager

+### Runtime (Node, Deno, Bun, Python, Ruby, ...)

+Node, Python, etc. have no sandbox model.

+Deno, Dart requires users to list both direct dependencies and transitive dependencies, which is a good auditing practice.

+Deno's runtime, `wasmtime` - runtime for WebAssembly has a sandbox: it's designed with blacklist by default and whitelist by manual.

+### Package Manager (or Build System) (npm/pnpm/yarn/...)

+`git:`

+- Git hooks by default don't get pushed into remote repository, but a malicious actor can set the `core.hookspath` setting's value to a directory that can be pushed and write the setting into a local Git config file so it can be automatically applied when users cloned the repo.
+- In general, run any `git ...` command inside a repo can trigger anything.

+`npm:`

-- One popular NPM package can contain hundreds of direct dependencies and thousands of transitive dependencies.
-One direct/transitive dependency get f\*\*ked and we're all f\*\*ked.
+- `npm install` executes the `pre-install` and `post-install` hooks from **hundreds** of direct dependencies and **thousands** of transitive dependencies.
+It takes only **ONE** dependency to f\*\*ked up our system.

-- `npm` hooks `pre-install` and `post-install` have full machine access and run silently.
-So does `pip` calling setuptools's post-install hook, `brew`, `yum`, ...
-Git hooks don't come with repo when you clone it, but that doesn't save you when you run any command, file or import from a git repo.
+- `npm install` has **full** system access yet ran silently.
+- `npm` has dependency auto updater feature.
+It's not a good practice to turn this on, every dependencies should be manually audited.

-- Dependency auto updater is set up at most popular packages.
-NPM has no reidentification step for publishing package updating after the initial authentication via `npm login` or via an NPM configuration token stored in `~/.npmrc`.
-If a maintainer's machine is compromised, is hijacked or the maintainer himself goes rogue, they can push malicious updates to packages that millions of projects depend on, and those updates will be automatically distributed through the dependency chain.
+- `npm` has no re-identification process for publishing package updates after initial auth via `npm login`, or via config token stored inside `~/.npmrc`.
+A maintainer's compromised machine can push malicious updates easily

-- Disabling `pre-install`, `post-install` hooks can save you from being conpromised after installing it, but it won't save you after running it.
+- Disabling `pre-install` and `post-install` hooks can save you when running `npm install` but can't save you when you're actually running it.
+Not to mention it could lead to breakage of the "good" hooks.

-- Watching outbound network traffic and allow connected to a handful of known hosts is very hard.
-Your computer connects to thousands of hosts indicating where your HTML/CSS/JS scripts and static asset (images, videos, ...).
-Those files might not be served from source, they might be cached on various caching points on the vast CDN of many major cloud providers.
-No matter how restrictive your rules, hackers can bypass it by renaming your SSH upload endpoint to `imghostrr.com/puppy.png`
+`pip:`

+- `setuptools` has a `post-install` hook.
+- `pip` also have full system access.

+### Runtime Version Manager (nvm, pyenv, rvm, ...)

+None of them have sandbox.

-## What damaged can be done by a post-install script?
+## What damaged can be done ?

 - Collect system information, your `.ssh`, `.gpg`, crypto wallet keys on a hacker's server.
 Control your machines, GitHub Repository, take your money, ...
 - Download additional payloads.